briannesbitt/Carbon/docs/guide/date-time-manipulation/addition-and-subtraction.md

 This will apply for methods `addMonth(s)`, `subMonth(s)`, `add($x, 'month')`, `sub($x, 'month')` and equivalent quarter methods.
 But it won't apply for intervals objects or strings like `add(CarbonInterval::month())` or `add('1 month')`.

+Note that `CarbonInterval::monthNoOverflow()` is available to produce an interval of 1 month that does not overflow. `CarbonInterval::monthWithAnchorDay()` is also available and allow you to specify an anchor day (after stepping to the next month it will try to go up to the given anchor day if available, else it will go to the last day of the month).

 Static helpers exist but are deprecated.
 If you're sure to need to apply global setting or work with version 1 of Carbon, [check the overflow static helpers section](../date-time-manipulation/addition-and-subtraction.html#overflow-static-helpers)

 <div id="overflow-static-helpers"><!-- Link anchor --></div>